MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 ## Custom setup

 Custom setup is for admins who want to edit the default values for settings.
-When you choose Custom setup, you see other three tabs: Users, Content and Sync.
+When you choose Custom setup, you see other three tabs: Users, Content, and Sync.

 **Users**